The Phoenix Group Board is committed to high standards of Corporate Governance, to protect our customers and shareholders and enhance our performance.

 Nomination Committee

-Nicholas Lyons is the Chair of the Nomination Committee.
-The other members are Karen Green, John Pollock, Katie Murray and Nicholas Shott.
-The composition of the Nomination Committee is in accordance with the requirement of the Code that a majority of its members should be independent Non-Executive Directors.
-The Nomination Committee met seven times in 2023.
+Sir Nicholas Lyons is the Chair of the Nomination Committee.
+The other members are Karen Green, Mark Gregory, Katie Murray and Nicholas Shott.
+The composition of the Nomination Committee is in accordance with the requirement of the UK Corporate Governance Code and the Committee’s Terms of Reference that a majority of its members should be independent Non-Executive Directors.
+The Nomination Committee met six times in 2024.

 The Nomination Committee is responsible for considering the size, composition and balance of the Board, the retirement and appointment of Directors; succession planning for the Board and senior management, focusing on the development of a diverse succession pipeline and making recommendations to the Board on these matters.